microsoft/r-server-loan-credit-risk/Typical.md

 <div class="cig">
 <p/><p>
-This step has already been done on your the VM you deployed using the 'Deploy to Azure' button on the <a href="START_HERE.html">Quick start</a> page.
+This step has already been done on the VM you deployed using the 'Deploy to Azure' button on the <a href="START_HERE.html">Quick start</a> page.
 </p>
 </div>